csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extendingScreenplay/AbilitiesActionsAndQuestions.md

-# Abilities, Actions & Questions
+# Writing new Abilities, Actions & Questions

 Screenplay ships [with a small number of Abilities and performables] but it is designed to be extended with new ones.
 New [Abilities], [Actions] and [Questions] extend [Screenplay] by allowing [Actors] to interact with new APIs, services and libraries.